๐Ÿฆž Massachusetts Eviction Notice Laws

 ๐Ÿ“Œ How much does it cost to evict in Massachusetts?

 Filing fees are approximately $195-$220.
 Constable fees for service and execution add $100-$300.
 Attorney fees typically range from $1,500-$5,000 for contested cases.
-Total costs can exceed $2,000-$5,000+.
+Total costs commonly exceed $2,000-$5,000 or more, and security deposit counterclaims can add significantly to that figure.

 ๐Ÿ“Œ Can I evict without cause in Massachusetts?